RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

       id: channelup
       type: skyq
 ```

+## Media Browser

+Fetching data to support live programme information for the Media Browser is data intensive, so the information for upto 20 channels are cached to improve performance.
+The first media browser access per day will be slow (whilst the data is fetched), further accesses will utilise cached data.
+If the programme line up for a channel changes during the day, this will not be reflected in the media browser.

 # Switch Generation Helper

 A utility function has been created to generate yaml configuration for SkyQ enabled media players to support easy usage with other home assistant integrations, e.g. google home